Doodleboo/bot-fusion-analyzer/README.md

 # Changelog
 ## Version 2.2
 - **Triple** fusion and **Egg** sprite support
+- Detect other image formats "disguised" as PNGs

 ## Version 2.1
 - New Hoenn dex numbers